 I stir-fried my broccoli stems in a wok, but if you don’t have that type of pan any large frying pan will be fine.

-Are the Stir-Fried Broccoli Stems spicy?
+Make the Stir-Fried Broccoli Stems as spicy as you prefer:

 If you use the Chili Garlic Sauce (affiliate link) the recipe calls for this will be a bit spicy.
 If you don’t want that you can definitely use less, or leave the spicy sauce out completely.